davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 ---
-title: "How I got scammed and lost all trust in Indiegogo"
+title: "Zambilight: How I got scammed and lost all trust in Indiegogo"
 date:  2015-02-21 14:23:00
 categories: other
 ---